-Snapchat is somewhat safer than certain other popular social media websites and social networking tools, because it only allows people to view content for a limited amount of time.
+Snapchat is a bit safer than certain other popular social media websites and social networking tools, because it only allows people to view content for a limited amount of time.
 However, there are certain ways to get around this system, one of the simplest of which is to take a screenshot of content.

 Snapchat's system for automatically discarding messages after a certain amount of time can also work against its safety.
 It makes it tough to build a paper trail of evidence against someone who is sending snaps or chats meant to threaten, harass, or otherwise annoy another user (or users).
 Rest assured, though, Snapchat does not tolerate this sort of behaviour, and there are steps that you can take to protect yourself from people who engage in it, and also point them out to Snapchat.
 We'll get to those below.

 Our number one tip to remember for using any kind of social networking service is this: once you share something, it's by-and-large out of your control.
-Although Snapchat deletes snaps and chats a short time after they're viewed, there is nothing to stop someone from taking a screenshot of a snap or chat.
+Although the app deletes snaps and chats a short time after they're viewed, there is nothing to stop someone from taking a screenshot of a snap or chat.
 They can do this through their mobile device's internal mechanism, an external camera, or even third-party software.
-So before you post something on Snapchat, ask yourself: "would it come back to haunt me if somebody kept this, and perhaps shared it?"
+So before you post something ask yourself: "would it come back to haunt me if somebody kept this, and perhaps shared it?"

-You can adjust settings in Snapchat that allow you to receive snaps from – and have your "story" viewed by – anyone on Snapchat, or just people whom you have registered as "friends."
+You can adjust settings that allow you to receive snaps from – and have your "story" viewed by – anyone on Snapchat, or just people whom you have registered as "friends."
 You can also block certain friends from viewing your "story," if you want.
 See the section below to learn how to adjust them.

 For instructions on how to block a user on Snapchat, click here.